 Professional journalists from Gaza and the West Bank (East Jerusalem inclusive) who publish articles in print or online media.

-- Contributions will be judged by their level of originality, strength of narrative and style.
+Contributions will be judged by their level of originality, the strength of the narrative, and style.
 They should respect the ethics of journalism and apply humanitarian reporting principles: do no harm, neutrality, impartiality.

 How to send your contribution?